 Soft Tissue Injuries

-Soft tissue injuries are one of the most common types of car accident injuries.
+Soft tissue injuries from car accidents are one of the most common accident injury types.
 Several different types of soft tissues form your wrists and hands, including muscles, tendons, ligaments, and nerves.
 Though soft tissues give your hands and wrists their strength, these structures are very delicate and can be easily torn during a traumatic crash.

 The blunt force trauma of an auto accident can cause several surface wounds that tear into the skin and damage the soft tissue underneath, including: